Invisalign® Ponte Vedra FL

-Dr. Sorensen now offers a visibly better alternative to traditional braces, Invisalign®.
+Dr. Sorensen now offers a visibly better alternative to traditional braces for teens and adults, Invisalign®.
 Rather than bands and wires, Invisalign® uses a series of clear plastic “aligners” to move teeth into their correct positions.
 Contact Dr. Sorenson today to learn more!

 The advantages are clear, excuse the pun.